Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: The analytical chemical Jacobian for QSS-reduced chemistries

-It can be observed that the iterative method may require an exceedingly large number of ODE integration steps to converge, especially for large substeps.
-In contrast, the solver based on the finite difference chemical Jacobian converges to a reasonable solution, even with a large substep size.
-These results emphasize that a chemical Jacobian would be typically needed for low-Mach number solvers~\cite{Esclapez2023,hassanaly2018minimally,desjardins2008high} that use large timestep sizes (of the order $10^{-6}-10^{-5}$).
-For compressible solvers, where timesteps are constrained by the acoustic timescales, an iterative method may however be the preferred solution if an explicit integration is not feasible.
+\revone{The results shown in Fig.~\ref{fig:stab1} illustrate that, where all 108 calculations successfully complete, the averaged temperature error is similar between the FD Jacobian and the IM.
+Successful calculations can consistently be obtained with the IM only when the absolute tolerances are sufficiently small ($\leq 10^{-12}$).
+Moreover, some calculations failed to complete for substep sizes larger than $10^{-5}$s.
+By contrast, all 108 0D runs successfully complete for all tolerances and substep sizes when using an FD Jacobian.
+These results emphasize that a chemical Jacobian would be typically needed for low-Mach number solvers~\cite{Esclapez2023,hassanaly2018minimally,desjardins2008high} that use timestep sizes of the order $10^{-6}-10^{-4}$s.
+For compressible solvers, where timesteps are constrained by the acoustic timescales, the Krylov-based iterative method may however be an acceptable method if an explicit integration is not feasible.}

+\paragraph{\revone{Computational cost at large substep size}} \revone{The wall time was recorded for each one of the 0D calculations and was averaged over the 108 initial conditions.
+The calculations were conducted on the Kestrel HPC cluster at NREL which uses Intel Xeon Sapphire Rapids.
+Hereafter, the ratio $Wt_{\rm IM}/Wt_{\rm FDJ}$ is reported, where $Wt_{\rm IM}$ is the average wall time over the 108 initial conditions for the Krylov-based IM and $Wt_{\rm FDJ}$ is the average wall time over the 108 initial conditions when using an FD Jacobian.} \revone{The wall time ratio is computed for the smallest absolute tolerance level, ensuring successful completion of all computations.}

+\revone{It can be observed from Fig.~\ref{fig:stab}, that as the substep size (i.e. the simulation timestep size) increases, using a chemical Jacobian becomes computationally more efficient than using a GMRES IM.
+This result also suggests that a chemical Jacobian would be advantageous in low-Mach number simulations.}